 Equity release plans are complex and deciding whether it’s right for you is a big financial decision.
 That’s why you are required to take specialist advice on the subject.

 Independent advisers can help you look at the options and offer impartial financial advice.
 Look for a member of The Equity Release Council

 Before you commit to equity release, it’s worth considering the alternatives.
 These include:

 Learn more about what mortgage options are available that have been designed to meet the needs of people who are approaching or are in retirement.

-[i] Source: Key advice Market Monitor half year 2020 report 'Equity release performance in the UK'
+[i] Source: Key advice Market Monitor full year 2020 report 'Equity release performance in the UK'